vgnshiyer/Delivery-tracking-system/README.md

 kubectl get all
 ```

-5. Expose api-gw if using minikube
+5. Expose api-gw if using minikube (run it in a separate terminal)
 ```
-minikube tunnel > /dev/null &
+minikube tunnel
 ```

 6. Serve the webpage and open the app on the browser.